 This certificate must be endorsed by an inspecting authority designated by the Indian government.

+If you need compliance for your equipment to the IBR, we can help.
 We are the leading international "one stop shop" for IBR services.

-Lloyd’s Register is recognised by the Central Boilers Board in India as a “competent authority” and “inspecting authority” for IBR in India and around the world.
+LR is recognised by the Central Boilers Board in India as a “competent authority” and “inspecting authority” for IBR in India and around the world.
 That means we are able to provide IBR inspectors with the correct experience to help manufacturers meet the IBR criteria for:

 - Design appraisal